jonom/silverstripe-focuspoint/build-tools.md

 # Build Tools

 This module uses [webpack](https://webpack.js.org/) to build JS and CSS files.
-This is in line with how the SilverStripe core-modules build their client-assets.
+This is in line with how the Silverstripe core-modules build their client-assets.

 ## Writing CSS